Caesar von Hofacker: World War I and Interwar Period

-On 8 August 1914, after the outbreak of World War I, Hofacker enlisted as a volunteer in the Uhlan regiment ‘King Wilhelm I’ (2nd Württemberg) No. 20, formerly commanded by his father, and served in the 1st Squadron from 12 December 1914.
+On 8 August 1914, after the outbreak of World War I, Hofacker enlisted as a volunteer in the Uhlan regiment King Wilhelm I (2nd Württemberg) No. 20, formerly commanded by his father, and served in the 1st Squadron from 12 December 1914.
 On 7 May 1915, he was promoted to corporal, on 4 December 1915 to vice sergeant of the reserve, and on 30 March 1916 to lieutenant of the reserve.
 On 7 June 1916, he was transferred to the reserve squadron, and on 25 December 1916, he was transferred to the 5th Air Force Reserve Division for training as a pilot.
 After passing his exam, Hofacker was assigned to the 69th Field Aviation Division, where he was awarded the Golden Military Merit Medal on 20 February 1917.
 On 3 April 1917, at the request of King William II of Württemberg, he was transferred back to the regiment's reserve squadron.
 On 10 May 1917, he was transferred to the 26th Division and assigned to the German military mission in Turkey.
 As a first lieutenant, he was taken prisoner by the French on 20 October 1918.
 He was released from captivity on 14 March 1920 and discharged from military service on 17 March 1920.

-After studying law in Tübingen, he obtained his doctorate in law in 1925 and joined Vereinigte Stahlwerke in Berlin in 1927, becoming an authorised signatory in 1936.
-In 1931, he joined the Stahlhelm association of front-line soldiers.
+After studying law in Tübingen, he obtained his doctorate in law in 1925 and joined in Berlin in 1927, becoming an authorised signatory in 1936.
+In 1931, he joined the association of front-line soldiers.